 The statement of net position and the statement of activities display information about the Corporation as a whole.
-These statements include the financial activities of the primary government.
 These statements usually distinguish between those activities of the Corporation that are governmental and those that are business-type.
 The Corporation, however, does not have any business-type activities or fiduciary funds.